Steve Beeks: Steve Beeks Soccer School

 Ever since his early days at Aldershot, Beeks had been interested in coaching and passed his Preliminary coaching badge with Dale Banton.
 Upon his release, he coached children as a career, firstly working with Colin Smith then working successfully with numerous local schools and clubs, achieving unprecedented success with the tiny Our Lady of the Rosary School (Staines).
-In 1994, he took a Staines Town under-10 1/2 team to Åland, a tour he continued to make annually, winning the Alandia Cup – which at that time was Europe's largest single age-group competition – in '95 & '96 as Staines Town, and six more times as Steve Beeks Soccer School (England) - SBSS.
+In 1994, he took a Staines Town under-10 1/2 team to Åland, a tour he continued to make annually, winning the Alandia Cup – which at that time was Europe's largest single age-group competition – in '95 and '96 as Staines Town, and six more times as Steve Beeks Soccer School (England) - SBSS.
 Remarkably, they were semi-finalists 15 out of 20 years, in a tournament which typically includes around 90 teams.
 His sides have also performed well in the Arsenal Invitational Tournament, and at events in Denmark.
 He was also co-founder of Colne Valley Girls FC.